-My nanny wants to take home $600 a week.
+My nanny wants net take home pay of $600 a week.
 What does that mean?

-Many household employees, including nannies, expect to negotiate a “net wage” or “take home pay” agreement with their employer.
-This is a foreign concept for many nanny employers, and often the new employer does not fully understand the financial implications of a net pay agreement with the nanny or housekeeper.
+Many household employees, including nannies, expect to negotiate a “net wage” or “net take home pay” agreement with their employer.
+The net take home pay agreement is a foreign concept for many nanny employers, and often the new employer does not fully understand the financial implications of a net pay agreement with the nanny or housekeeper.

 As a household employer, the family has certain tax obligations that they are legally required to comply with, and some they may choose to handle as an accommodation to their employee.
 Thus, a net wage agreement will always involve the Social Security and Medicare taxes, and may include the employee’s income taxes.
 Families may either agree to a take home pay net of the Social Security and Medicare taxes (and stipulate that the employee is responsible for his/her income taxes) OR may agree to a take home pay net of both the Social Security/Medicare taxes AND the employee’s Federal and State income taxes.
 All too often the family intends the former, and the employee assumes the latter.
 When this is not clearly understood, considerable strain can be placed on the relationship at tax time!

 The employer is solely responsible for the remittance of all Social Security and Medicare taxes.
 Should the employer fail to collect this tax from the employee via periodic payroll deductions, the employer remains responsible to remit or pay the tax to the IRS.
 The household employee CANNOT remit their share of Social Security and Medicare tax independent of the employer.
 A net wage agreement ALWAYS involves an agreement that the employer will be paying both the employee and employer portions of the Social Security/Medicare taxes.
 The employee’s portion of the Social Security/Medicare taxes is 7.65% of gross wages.